0xPolygonID/issuer-node/README.md

 ```

 ### KMS Providers Configuration
-Consider that if you have the issuer node running, after changing the configuration you must restart it.
+Consider that if you have the issuer node running, after changing the configuration you must restart all the containers.
-In all options the .env-issuer file is necessary.
+In all options the **.env-issuer** file is necessary.

 #### Running issuer node with vault instead of local storage file
-The issuer node can be configured to use a local storage, that is, a local file, as kms provider.
+The issuer node can be configured to use a [Vault](https://www.vaultproject.io), as kms provider.
-This alternative can be useful in development or testing environments.
-To do it:
+However, in addition to the vault, the vault needs a [plugin](https://github.com/iden3/vault-plugin-secrets-iden3)
+for key generation and message signing.
+This is because the issuer node does not generate private keys, but rather
+delegates that action and the signing of messages to the vault.

 Setup environment variables in `.env-issuer` file: